SeanMcP/seanmcp.com/src/adventure-games/rethinking-wolves.md

 ---
 title: Rethinking wolves
+description:
-description: Subverting the trope of villainous wolves from folklore
+  Subverting the trope of villainous wolves from folklore for your adventure games
 date: 2025-04-23T06:45-0400
 verse: Isaiah 11:6
 ---